NHSDigital/az-backup/README.md

    terraform apply -auto-approve
    ```

    Now review the deployed infrastructure in the Azure portal.
-You will find a dummy scenario consisting of some storage accounts and a managed disk, with a backup vault, backup policies and some sample backup instances.
+You will find a backup vault and some sample backup policies.

+   The repo contains an `example` module which can be utilised to further extend the sample infrastructure with some resources and backup instances.
+To use this module for dev/test purposes, include the module in `main.tf` and run `terraform apply` again.

 ## Usage